 Pro Tip: if you are playing at the kitchen line, do not wait for the ball to bounce if your opponent hits a dink shot at your feet, strike the ball out of the air and as soon as possible!

 You are most effective if you can hit the ball when it is out in front of you and not beside or behind you.
-Biomechanically, you can best transfer your energy into the ball when your contact is out in front of your body.
+Biomechanically, it’s just better.
+You can best transfer your energy into the ball when your contact is out in front of your body.

 Keeping the ball in front of you works hand-in-hand with striking the ball as early as you reasonably can when it come over the net.